 Slaving Away: The ‘Black Brick Kilns Scandal’ Ten Years On

 3,653 days, 3,653 posts.
-Day after day for ten years, has been keeping track of the time that has passed since 28 March 2007, when fifteen-year-old Yuan Xueyu disappeared from a construction site in the centre of Zhengzhou, Henan province.
+Day after day for ten years, one solitary blogger has been keeping track of the time that has passed since 28 March 2007, when fifteen-year-old Yuan Xueyu disappeared from a construction site in the centre of Zhengzhou, Henan province.
 Every morning, this blogger—who in his ‘ordinary’ life is a prominent media personality in China—posts exactly the same message: ‘Today it is day x in the search of Yuan Xueyu.
 Public Security Bureau of Zhengzhou, could you please tell us what progress has been made in his case?
 The missing workers in the incident of the black brick kilns in Shanxi province remain missing.
 Netizens have donated four thousand yuan as a reward for any relevant clue.
 The Public Security Bureau of Zhengzhou opened the case related to Yuan Xueyu’s disappearance back in 2007.’

 Yuan Xueyu had arrived in Zhengzhou a couple of weeks before his disappearance to be an apprentice to a fellow villager—a worker specialising in setting up window frames.
 Like many of his childhood friends, he had been unable to resist the call of the big city, which resounded particularly strong in his remote rural village, and against the wishes of his father had dropped out of middle school.
 When he heard that his son was nowhere to be found, Yuan Cheng did not waste any time.
 He immediately went to Zhengzhou and took up a job in the same construction site.
 He posted leaflets with the photo of his son everywhere, but the only result was that strangers started to call him pretending to know the boy.
 Saying that his son had been in an accident, they asked him to wire some money and then disappeared.
 It was only after encountering other parents whose children had disappeared in similar circumstances, that Yuan Cheng finally found some hope.
 Listening to their stories, he realised that there was a good chance that his son had been kidnapped and sold into slavery in a brick kiln somewhere in the countryside.
 The prospects were still dim, but at least now he had an idea where to look.

 In the spring and summer of 2007—in what came to be known as the ‘black brick kilns incident’ (heizhuanyao shijian)—these bands of aggrieved parents roaming the Chinese countryside looking for their missing children made for one of the most remarkable stories of popular mobilisation and resistance in contemporary China.
 It was a saga of unendurable pain and unprecedented camaraderie—of friendship as well as betrayal.
 It was a story that deserved to be told and it quickly piqued my interest and sparked my imagination.
-I wrote both my and on the incident.
+I wrote both my first book and one of my earliest media reports on the incident.
 Instead of focusing on the dark side of slavery and exploitation, I decided to emphasise on the positive side of the mobilisation of Chinese civil society in support of these aggrieved parents.
 It was indeed an amazing display of solidarity, something that remains awe-inspiring even today.
 Now that ten years have passed, are there any lessons that we can still draw from this story?

 A Mother’s Determination

-The that led to the explosion of interest in the kilns scandal began in March 2007 with Yang Aizhi, a mother whose sixteen-year old son had recently gone missing in Zhengzhou.
+The chain of events that led to the explosion of interest in the kilns scandal began in March 2007 with Yang Aizhi, a mother whose sixteen-year old son had recently gone missing in Zhengzhou.
 After covering the city with posters, Yang was contacted by another parent who told her that his two sons had just escaped from slavery in a kiln in Shanxi province.
 Convinced that her son had to be in a similar place, Yang immediately left for the area.
 There, she visited no less than one hundred kilns, finding many young slaves, some of them still wearing school uniforms.
 After going back to Henan, she got in touch with five other parents in the same situation through the missing people announcements published on the pages of a local newspaper.
 Together, they established what the Chinese media later termed the ‘League of the Search for Children’ (xunzi lianmeng).
 In just a couple of months they rescued more than forty children from slavery.

 Realising that their task far outweighed their strength, they decided to seek help from the media.
 As it turned out, their stories were so difficult to believe that only one journalist, Fu Zhenzhong of the City Channel (dushi pindao), a local TV station in Henan, accepted to follow them in their search.
 He made the right choice.
 When, on the evening of 19 May 2007, the footage of young boys wearing rags and doing heavy works in kilns in Shanxi that Fu had shot with a hidden camera was aired on television, there was an uproar.
-As Fu later , ‘in the three days after the airing of the feature about the kilns, about one thousand parents came to the TV station looking for help.’
+As Fu later recalled, ‘in the three days after the airing of the feature about the kilns, about one thousand parents came to the TV station looking for help.’
 On that day, mothers and fathers that until that moment had not known where to look for their children discovered the existence of the kilns and realised that they were not alone in their plight.
 It was then that these parents started organising themselves in small teams to scour the Shanxi countryside.

-Then, on 6 June, the aunt of a child recently rescued by the League expressed her gratitude in on a local web portal in Henan province.
+Then, on 6 June, the aunt of a child recently rescued by the League expressed her gratitude in a tearful post on a local web portal in Henan province.
 This post, which was shared by more than three hundred thousand people all over the country, finally managed to attract the attention of the national media.
 From that moment on, ‘black brick kilns’ became a term of common use throughout China.